bscal/DotaScoutBot/README.md

 So far you can input multiple steamids and can return the Personaname, Rank, Avg KDA of recent games, Avg Teamfight Plus Minus.

 This project is not fully complete or tested.
-I have no put alot of effort in to making it nice and clean.
+I have not put alot of effort in to making it nice and clean.

 I will covert this to an executable later on when it is more complete.